DaoCloud/DaoCloud-docs/docs/en/docs/storage/solutions/openebs.md

 #### Cloud Native

-CAS containerizes storage software and uses Kubernetes Custom Resource Definitions (CRDs) to represent underlying storage resources such as disks and storage pools.
+CAS containerizes storage software and uses Kubernetes Custom Resource Definitions (CRDs) to represent underlying storage resources such as disks and StorageClass.
 This model enables storage to be seamlessly integrated into other cloud-native tools.
 Cloud-native tools such as Prometheus, Grafana, Fluentd, Weavescope, Jaeger, etc. can be used to configure, monitor, and manage storage resources.